physical-computation/Warp-firmware/README.md

 This research is supported by an Alan Turing Institute award TU/B/000096 under EPSRC grant EP/N510129/1, by Royal Society grant RG170136, and by EPSRC grants EP/P001246/1 and EP/R022534/1.

 ----
-<sup>1</sup>&nbsp; Alternatively, rather than using the `JLinkRTTClient`, you can use a `telnet` program: `telnet localhost 19021`.
+<sup>1</sup>&nbsp; On some Unix platforms, the `JLinkRTTClient` has a double echo of characters you type in.
+You can prevent this by configuring your terminal program to not echo the characters you type.
+Alternatively, rather than using the `JLinkRTTClient`, you can use a `telnet` program: `telnet localhost 19021`.
 This avoids the JLink RTT Client's "double echo" behavior described above.